 Children in worship

 We love having children in worship, and we take seriously our role of sharing God’s Word with them and making them feel welcome.
-There is a station in the narthex (a.k.a. lobby) where they can fill a canvas bag with kid-friendly items such as activity books, fidget toys, picture Bibles, etc., and they can bring those into the sanctuary.
-If an alternate space is needed for them, our nursery is close by and is staffed with an attendant at the late service.
+There is a station in the narthex (a.k.a. lobby) where they can pick up a bag with kid-friendly items they can use and play with in the pews.
+If an alternate space is needed, our nursery is close by and is staffed with an attendant at the late service.
 Parents can drop off their child(ren), if needed.
 At the early service, parents can stay in the nursery with their child(ren) and still hear and see worship.
-We also have a youth message after the gospel reading when children are invited to come forward for a special message by a pastor.
+We also have a children's breakout time for children from pre-k through elementary.
+Before the scripture readings, these children are invited forward for a blessing and then sent with an adult leader to a classroom to hear a story from the children's Bible.
+They return after the sermon.

 Attire